ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs: Evaluation of ProveRAG

 \begin{promptbox}

 {\it I cannot provide information on how to exploit vulnerabilities.
 Is there anything else I can help you with?} \end{promptbox}

-This was mostly an issue for the prompt-only experiment, however, for ProveRAG (i.e., with retrieved and summarized information injected into the prompt), the \textit{Llama-3.1-8B} only refused to generate the response for around 40 of the CVEs.
-Therefore, we did not include those 40 for provenance (as provenance requires a response to self-critique and provide evidence).
+This was mainly an issue for the prompt-only experiment.
+With ProveRAG, where the retrieved and summarized information is injected into the prompt, \textit{Llama-3.1-8B} only refused to generate the response for around 40 of the CVEs.
+We excluded these 40 cases from the provenance evaluation, as the self-critique mechanism requires a generated response from the sources to compute metrics (TP/FP/FN) and provide evidence.
 This shows that different LLMs may have varying sets of guardrails, but with careful prompting, they can still benefit from the ProveRAG framework.

-Table \ref{table:proverag_generalize} shows the results obtained.
-Note that the \#GR indicates the number of guardrail responses, which means that the LLM refused to provide a response for them.
+Table \ref{table:proverag_generalize} shows the results obtained across the evaluated models.
+Note that \#GR indicates the number of guardrailed responses, which means that the LLM refused to provide a response for them.
 Based on the results, it is evident that ProveRAG performs significantly better with both the \textit{gpt-4o-mini} and \textit{Llama-3.1-8B} models compared to the baselines, with \textit{gpt-4o-mini} showing particularly superior performance.
 This shows ProveRAG's effectiveness in vulnerability analysis on another LLM, showcasing its ability to identify CVEs and conduct self-critique.

 Moreover, our findings indicated that \textit{Llama-3.1-8B} tend to ``forget'' to adhere to all given instructions.
 Therefore, we recommend a more careful prompt engineering to enhance performance, which allows the model to better follow instructions and bypass overly rigid guardrails through the proposed ProveRAG framework.
 While the choice of model is flexible, we suggest using models with strong instruction-following capabilities for optimal outcomes.
+Note that one limitation of our study is the computational budget required to test larger open-source models, and that is why we only used \textit{Llama-3.1-8B} to compare against \textit{gpt-4o-mini}.